-The first edition of Nasmyth's The Moon was published by John Murray in November of 1874.
-This edition includes seven different printmaking processes from six print companies, including two different variants of the Woodburytype, one of which is unidentified, and the other printed by Brooks Day & Son.
+The first edition of Nasmyth's The Moon was published by John Murray41 in November of 1874.42 This edition includes seven different printmaking processes from six print companies,43 including two different variants of the Woodburytype, one of which is unidentified, and the other printed by Brooks Day & Son.44

-The first edition sold out quickly, resulting in a second edition published within a month (1874).
-The second edition reduced the number of processes used to five,
+The first edition sold out quickly, resulting in a second edition published within a month (1874).45 The second edition reduced the number of processes used to five,46

-&lt;sup>40 It is interesting to note that once astronomers started to accept the impact theory in regards to the moon, there was a paradigm shift in explaining the earth's history.
+40 It is interesting to note that once astronomers started to accept the impact theory in regards to the moon, there was a paradigm shift in explaining the earth's history.
 Take for example the Alvarez hypothesis that was published only ten years later in 1980 that states the extinction of the dinosaurs was caused by a large impact of an asteroid or meteor.

-&lt;sup>41 John Murray III (1808-1892) of Albemarle Street, London.
+41 John Murray III (1808-1892) of Albemarle Street, London.
 This firm also published Charles Darwin's On the Origin of Species by Means Selection (1859).

-&lt;sup>42 The print run of the first and second editions in 1874 were 1500 copies, both in quarto (4to) and were sold at 30/-; the third edition in 1885 printed 1000 copies in 8vo (octavo) and were sold at 21/-.
+42 The print run of the first and second editions in 1874 were 1500 copies, both in quarto (4to) and were sold at 30/-; the third edition in 1885 printed 1000 copies in 8vo (octavo) and were sold at 21/-.
 This information is derived from the John Murray Archive: Ledger G Folio 376.

-&lt;sup>43 These comprised of one line engraving, five aquatinted photogravures, four heliotypes, one lithograph, one chromolithograph, two unidentified Woodburytypes and eleven Brooks Day & Son Woodburytypes.

-Brooks Day & Son held the British Woodburytype patent from 1870 to 1872.
+43 These comprised of one line engraving, five aquatinted photogravures, four heliotypes, one lithograph, one chromolithograph, two unidentified Woodburytypes and eleven Brooks Day & Son Woodburytypes.
+44 Brooks Day & Son held the British Woodburytype patent from 1870 to 1872.

-&lt;sup>45 The first and second editions sold for £1.10s in 1874, which equates to approximately £774.31s or \$1285.32 USD today.
+45 The first and second editions sold for £1.10s in 1874, which equates to approximately £774.31s or \$1285.32 USD today.
 In 2013 the first edition sold at auction by Christies for \$1625.00.
 The original price of the books was found in this publication: Henry Sotheran, Sotheran's Price Current of Literature (London: Henry Sotheran & Co., 1816): 104.

 removing the heliotype and the photogravure (perhaps due to the poor image quality produced by these processes).
-During the initial production of the first edition, a number of Brooks Day & Son Woodburytypes were left over and that were then re-used and tipped in to the second edition.
-Woodburytypes prepared by The Photo Relief Company replaced the plates that had previously been printed using the heliotype and aquatinted photogravure process.
-The third edition, published in 1885, a reproduction of the first two editions, is comprised solely of second generation Woodburytypes printed by the Woodbury Permanent Photographic Printing Company, and is almost half the size of the first two editions.
-A fourth edition was published in 1903, illustrated completely using the halftone process.
-The fourth edition and all other subsequent editions, including all digitized versions and reprints, will not be discussed, as they are out of bounds of my focus.
+During the initial production of the first edition, a number of Brooks Day & Son Woodburytypes were left over and that were then re-used and tipped in to the second edition.47 Woodburytypes prepared by The Photo Relief Company replaced the plates that had previously been printed using the heliotype and aquatinted photogravure process.48 The third edition, published in 1885,49 a reproduction of the first two editions, is comprised solely of second generation Woodburytypes printed by the Woodbury Permanent Photographic Printing Company,50 and is almost half the size of the first two editions.51 A fourth edition was published in 1903, illustrated completely using the halftone process.52 The fourth edition and all other subsequent editions, including all digitized versions and reprints, will not be discussed, as they are out of bounds of my focus.

-We can speculate that Nasmyth or his publishers may have wanted the third edition to be smaller, therefore less expensive than the previous editions, in order for the from the first edition were used in the second edition.
+We can speculate that Nasmyth or his publishers may have wanted the third edition to be smaller, therefore less expensive than the previous editions, in order for the

+46 The second edition is comprised of one line engraving, one lithograph, one chromolithograph, eight Brooks Day & Son Woodburytypes and twelve Woodburytypes printed by the Photo Relief Company.
+47 Plates VI, VIII, IX, X, XI, XV, XVII, XVIII.
+Eight of the eleven Brooks Day & Son Woodburytypes from the first edition were used in the second edition.
 The two plates not carried over (III and IV) are the photograph of the moon by Warren de La Rue and the accompanying Picture Map, which was reprinted by The Photo Relief Company.

-&lt;sup>46 The second edition is comprised of one line engraving, one lithograph, one chromolithograph, eight Brooks Day & Son Woodburytypes and twelve Woodburytypes printed by the Photo Relief Company.
-Plates VI, VIII, IX, X, XI, XV, XVII, XVIII.
-Eight of the eleven Brooks Day & Son Woodburytypes from the first edition were used in the second edition.
-The two plates not carried over (III and IV) are the